lemire/fastrange/README.md

 Further reading : http://lemire.me/blog/2016/06/27/a-fast-alternative-to-the-modulo-reduction/

+See also:

+* Daniel Lemire, [Fast Random Integer Generation in an Interval](https://arxiv.org/abs/1805.10941), ACM Transactions on Modeling and Computer Simulation (to appear)

 This library provides a single portable header file that you should be able to just drop in your C/C++ projects.
 The API is simple: